The Spring 2021 registration is now closed.

 4. We are not always going to agree, or see everything the same way, and that’s okay.

-5. Each person has a right to and responsiblity for his or her own feelings, thoughts and beliefs.
+5. Each person has a right to and responsiblity for their own feelings, thoughts and beliefs.

 6. It is important to avoid criticism or judgment about another person’s sharing and point of view or feelings.